 I had a blast playing this game years ago, and the HD remake is no different.
 It is a definite treat to be running around Oddworld once again as the Stranger in a very well done new coat of paint.
 The high-definition graphics of this game show through, though I will say that with any HD remake there are always going to be the graphics of yesteryear showing through.
 Honestly though, I don’t see that as a problem on this title.
 It may look like an HD version of an old Xbox game, but it still looks very nice.
 The game’s sound and dialogue has also been retouched to match the new graphics and I think they’ve come out very well.
 Definitely a nice icing on this great piece.

 For people looking for a different game that will probably have them laughing a bit, give Oddworld: Stranger’s Wrath a try on the PC and PS3.
 It was a fun game back in 2005, and it’s still a fun game today.
 Keep an eye out as well – for those that plan on getting the PS Vita, there will be a version of the game for that too.
-This classic still stands up well against today’s lineup of games, and I think it’ll continue to do so.Note: The Oddworld: Stranger's Wrath review was written based on the PS3 version of the game provided by the publisher.
+This classic still stands up well against today’s lineup of games, and I think it’ll continue to do so.Note: Oddworld: Stranger's Wrath HD was reviewed on PlayStation 3.
+A digital copy of the game was provided by the publisher/developer.